MerlinMason/The-Film-House/README.md

 17. - DONE - Change the ‘X’ on the black over lay pages to ‘CLOSE’.
 The ‘x’ we feel looks like a design element and not something functional.
 Also moved to the bottom, as per mockup.

-18. - WAITING - Background images to be higher-res
+18. - DONE (see photoshop export spec) - Background images to be higher-res

 19. - WAITING - TFH Library needs a ‘close’ button.